 Fall 2023 Program: October 9 -12

-- The program fee is $1,900 per assessee (participant).
+- The program fee is $1,900 per Assessee (participant).
 This fee covers: lodging, meals, in-person program delivery, and all program resources, tools, and support.
-All travel costs and incidentals are the responsibility of the assessee and/or the department.
+All travel costs and incidentals are the responsibility of the Assessee and/or their department.

 - Aside from the travel and incidentals, the cost of participation in this program is covered by UC Berkeley People & Culture.

-- Cancellations: If an assessee cancels prior to the program cancellation deadline, UC Berkeley People & Culture will recieve a refund for their program fee from the MSAP program coordinator.
-However, if an assessee cancels after the cancellation deadline, a refund will not be given.
-In this instance, the program fee ($1,900) must be repaid by the assessee's department to People & Culture.
+- Cancellations: If an Assessee cancels prior to the program cancellation deadline, UC Berkeley People & Culture will receive a refund for their program fee from the MSAP program coordinator.
+However, if an Assessee cancels after the cancellation deadline, a refund will not be given.
+In this instance, the program fee ($1,900) must be repaid by the Assessee's department to People & Culture.

 - Chartstrings + supervisor recognition of this policy will be requested at the time of acceptance to the program.

 - No charges will be made unless a cancellation occurs after the cancellation deadline.

 - Cancellation deadline for April 2023 session: February 24, 2023

 - Cancellation deadline for October 2023 session: August 25, 2023

 - Travel costs and incidental expenses must be approved by the Assessee's direct line supervisor and be covered by the Assessee and/or their department.